yunghog/spotify-adblock/README.md

 ## Contributing
   - 🍴 Fork this repo!
+  - Find more adserver domains and add it to the list
   - 👯 Clone this repo to your local machine using `https://github.com/yunghog/w3bsite13locker.git`
   - Pull requests